Jan 222015

 Artist, portraitist and illustrator Charles Lewis Wrenn was born 18 Sep 1880 in Cincinnati, Ohio, and died 28 Oct 1952 in Norwalk, Fairfield, Connecticut.

-He definitely painted several watercolors at Lake Chapala, including at least one in 1943, though the precise dates of his visit or visits to the area are currently unknown.
-This watercolor of fishermen tending their nets is typical of his work and almost identical to another watercolor dated 1943, presumably painted at the same time:
+He painted several watercolors at Lake Chapala, including some in Ajijic in 1943, though the precise dates of his visit or visits to the area are currently unknown.
+This watercolor of fishermen tending their nets is typical of his work; it is almost identical to another watercolor dated 1943, presumably painted at the same time:

 Charles L. Wrenn: Lake Chapala

-This watercolor, entitled “Water Carrier, Lake Chapala” is currently (Nov 2015) for sale on Ebay.com:
+This gloomier watercolor, entitled “Water Carrier, Lake Chapala” was for sale on eBay in November 2015:

 Charles L. Wrenn: Water Carrier, Lake Chapala